ZhgChg.Li

 Wait for init ZReviewTender Action to complete:

-If you encounter ❌ Error: please recheck whether the previously mentioned Github Actions permission settings are correct.
+If you encounter ❌ Error: please double-check the previously mentioned Github Actions permission settings.

 After successful initialization, two new directories will appear on the Repo homepage: